-When Neutrophils Recommended Course Fall to <1000/mcL Interrupt REVLIMID treatment, follow CBC weekly Return to \geq 1,000/mcL and neutropenia is the only toxicity Resume REVLIMID at 25 mg daily or initial starting dose Return to \geq 1,000/mcL and if other toxicity Resume REVLIMID at next lower dose.
-Do not dose below 2.5 mg daily For each subsequent drop <1,000/mcL Interrupt REVLIMID treatment Return to $\geq 1,000/mcL$ Resume REVLIMID at next lower dose.
+When Neutrophils Recommended Course Days 1-21 of repeated 28-day cycle Fall to <1000/mcL Interrupt REVLIMID treatment, follow CBC weekly Return to ≥1,000/mcL and neutropenia is the only toxicity Resume REVLIMID at 25 mg daily or initial starting dose Return to ≥1,000/mcL and if other toxicity Resume REVLIMID at next lower dose.
+Do not dose below 2.5 mg daily For each subsequent drop <1,000/mcL Interrupt REVLIMID treatment Return to ≥1,000/mcL Resume REVLIMID at next lower dose.
 Do not dose below 2.5 mg daily